cantonini-syd/Entra-ID-Intune-MDM-Lab/README.md

 ### 10. Tied Conditional Access to device compliance (Zero Trust)
-Extended the Conditional Access setup with a policy requiring a device to be marked compliant before granting access to a target application — linking identity (Entra ID) and device posture (Intune) into a single access decision.
+Extended the Conditional Access setup with a policy requiring a device to be marked compliant before granting access to a target application, linking identity (Entra ID) and device posture (Intune) into a single access decision.